Originally posts October, 2008

 She was a New York sparrow.
 Looked delicate and cute, but was tough as nails, could survive anything and had.

-Could the Sparrow give her a shower? the mother asked.
+The sponge baths had been O.K., but to have a real shower…could the Sparrow give her a shower? the mother asked.

 Can you imagine having to ask your child to bathe you?